How AAPL (Apple) Makes Money in 2025: A Deep-Dive With Income Statement

 5. How does Apple’s effective tax rate compare to previous years?

 Apple’s effective tax rate in Q3 2025 was 16.3%, consistent with previous years.
-This moderate rate is primarily due to international tax structuring and benefits from share-based compensation.
+This moderate rate is primarily due to tax benefits from international structuring and share-based compensation.